The Storm Riders: Plot

-Upon realizing Cloud is interested in Charity, Conqueror decides to use her to marry Wind in hopes of Wind and Cloud killing each other.
-Cloud discovers the marriage and is quickly angered.
-On the day of the wedding Cloud abducts Charity.
+Upon realizing Cloud's desire for Charity, Conqueror decides to marry her to Wind in hopes of Wind and Cloud killing each other.
+Cloud is angered by the announcement of the marriage.
+On the day of the wedding, Cloud abducts Charity.
 Conqueror tells Wind to fight for his wife if he is a man.
-Wind and Cloud engage in a battle and Lord Conqueror tries to kill Cloud in their duel, but Charity sacrifices herself to save him.
+Wind and Cloud engage in a battle, and Lord Conqueror tries to kill Cloud in their duel, but Charity sacrifices herself to save him.

-As Wind quietly grieves for his love, Cloud fights the Phoenix family for the Ice Vigor and uses it to preserve Charity's body, but is soon discovered by Conqueror.
-As they fight in a temple in the desert without water, Cloud's Palm style proves to be useless against Conqueror without any source of liquid at the area.
-Cloud rips off his arm and uses his own blood as a final resort to be used as source of liquid which is necessary for his palm style to unleash considerable amount of power to create an opening for escape.
-He is then discovered out cold by Muse and her father, Summit Yu.
-As they nurse him to health Yu discovers that the Fire Beast Arm he has trained to perfection rejects him and wishes to be bonded to Cloud and calls on specialists to bond his arm to Cloud.
+As Wind quietly grieves for Charity, Cloud fights the Phoenix family for the Ice Vigor to use it to preserve Charity's body, but is soon found by Conqueror.
+As they fight in a temple in the desert, Cloud's Palm style proves to be useless against Conqueror without any source of liquid at the area.
+After the bones in his left arm is shattered by Conqueror, Cloud rips off the arm and uses the blood splatter to empower for his palm technique to create an opening for escape.
+Cloud's unconscious body is then discovered by Muse and her father, Summit Yu.
+As they nurse him to health, Yu discovers that the Fire Beast Arm he has trained to perfection rejects him and wishes to be bonded to Cloud, and calls on specialists to transplant his arm onto Cloud.

-Unable to find Cloud, Conqueror moves onto destroying Wind, who he secretly poisons and sends on a mission to claim the Blood Bodhi fruit.
-As the poison takes its toll Wind remembers the truth about who killed his parents, and uses the Blood Bodhi fruit that grows in the cave to heal himself as well as make himself even stronger.
-He then defeats the fire beast who killed his father using the Blizzard Blade retrieved by his father's corpse.
-Cloud trains his new arm with the help of Muse's kindness before deciding to head back to Conqueror's kingdom.
+Unable to find Cloud, Conqueror moves on to destroying Wind, who he secretly poisons and sends on a mission to claim the Blood Bodhi fruit.
+As the poison takes its toll, Wind remembers the truth about who killed his parents, and uses the Blood Bodhi fruit that grows in the cave to heal himself as well as make himself even stronger.
+He then defeats the fire beast who killed his father using the Blizzard Blade beside his father's corpse.
+Cloud trains his new arm under Muse's kindness before deciding to head back to Conqueror's kingdom.